 What’s Next on Our Read-Aloud List

 My “to-read” list for our chapter book read-alouds is as rapidly-growing as my own personal list.
-I won’t share all of the books on our list to check out, as I haven’t looked deeply into all of them.
+I won’t share all of the books on our list to check out, as I haven’t looked deeply into each of them.

 But here are some of the titles that have been recommended by trusted sources and are highly-ranked on our list of chapter books to read next for our read-alouds: